 In order to obtain accurate test results, radon testing requires closed home conditions during the testing period.
 This means all windows and doors should remain closed, except for the normal entrance and exit of the home.

 Opening and closing doors and windows more than you would during normal occupation during the testing period will change the ventilation and temperature of the home which will temporarily change the radon levels as well.
 It’s important to realise some household appliances will alter the airflow of the house.
 This includes fireplaces, fans and wood burners as these can create drafts that pull air through the home.

 Radon Detector Placement

 As radon comes from the ground, it enters through the lowest level of the property.
 The detectors need to be placed in the lowest habitable part of the property.

 Once the detector has been placed, it is crucial that the detectors are not moved for any reason.
 A change in placement or tampering with the detector can void the test results so it’s important to make sure the detectors are out of the reach of children and pets.

 Interpreting Radon Test Results

-If you have any more questions on buying a radon gas test kit or radon remediation services, please click the link down below.
+If you have any more questions on how does a radon detector work or how to reduce radon levels services, please click the link down below.
 With over 20 years of experience in the field of radon mitigation, we’re happy to help.